jnktsj/DNApi/README.md

   predicts 3′ adapter sequences from an input FASTQ.
 * [`dnapi`](https://github.com/jnktsj/DNApi#dnapi-iterative-3-adapter-search-and-quality-control)
-  predicts 3′ adapter sequences iteratively and/or performs quality control for an input FASTQ and output cleansed reads in FASTA format.
+  predicts 3′ adapter sequences iteratively and/or performs quality control for an input FASTQ.
+The program also outputs cleansed reads in FASTA format if the input FASTQ is not processed.

 If you want to integrate the adapter prediction algorithm into your program, see: [API](https://github.com/jnktsj/DNApi#api)